richard-smith-67/Fast-800/docs/index.md

 Can't button jeans without breaking my fingers

-# Stats

-Weight 86.7kg

 ## Day -1

+86.7kg

-Breakfast - cereal, coffee and a cream croissant
+Breakfast - cereal, coffee and a cream croissant.

 Lunch - leftover soup from day before and some cheese on toast